Interactive2017/metadata/README.md

 Creating and working with interactive figures affects two databases of `o2r/muncher`:

-- `compendia`, where the configuration of a figure and all results are stored (URL of openCPU endpoints) (see)
+- `compendia`, where the configuration of a figure and all results are stored (URL of openCPU endpoints) (see [compendia.json](https://github.com/Interactive2017/metadata/blob/master/compendia.json))
-- `users`, where the list of modified ERCs and session info is stored (see)
+- `users`, where the list of modified ERCs and session info is stored (see [users.json](https://github.com/Interactive2017/metadata/blob/master/users.json))